 - Leaking valve seals

 - Condensation Burn-off

-- Coolant leak into the combustion chamber
+- Coolant leaks into the combustion chamber

-In order to accurately diagnose the problem, we first need to identify a few signs which either isolate a very specific component or eliminate other possibilities, and we go about this by identifying the following:
+In order to accurately diagnose the problem, we first need to identify a few signs that either isolate a very specific component or eliminate other possibilities, and we go about this by identifying the following:

 - Identify any smells from the exhaust